Arduino-IRremote/Arduino-IRremote/README.md

 <br/>

+# Tutorials
+- A very elaborated introduction to IR remotes and IRremote library from [DroneBot Workshop ](https://dronebotworkshop.com/ir-remotes/).

 # 3 ways to specify an IR code
 There are 3 different ways of specifying a particular IR code.